JetBrains/Qodana/topics/gitlab.md

 ## Prepare your project

+<link-summary>Make sure that your project repository is accessible by GitLab CI/CD, and in the root directory of your
+project save the pipeline configuration file.</link-summary>

 Make sure that your project repository is accessible by GitLab CI/CD.

 In the root directory of your project, save the `.gitlab-ci.yml` file.
 This file will contain the pipeline configuration that will be used by GitLab CI/CD.

 ## Basic configuration

+<link-summary>This section shows the basic pipeline configuration.</link-summary>

 This is the basic pipeline configuration.